Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 Something one can't easily do without the original game's source code, yet we did it anyway.
 The game in question is QPang.

-To preface; This blog not a tutorial on how to use TNL nor how to reverse engineer, but meant for that _one_ person who might have the same idea in the future, decides to Google and somehow ends up on this blog.
+To preface; This post is not a tutorial on how to use TNL nor how to reverse engineer, but meant for that _one_ person who might have the same idea in the future, decides to Google and somehow ends up on this blog.